nebaughman/DriveUp/README.md

 For one thing, it requires you to register as a Google Drive API developer to use it (ie, `client_secret.json` is not included, see Setup).

-> This was started as a weekend project, designed to serve my own specific needs (and learn a thing or two).
+> This is really just a weekend project, designed to serve my own specific needs (and learn a thing or two).

 ## Overview